 Once your interviewer calls for you, shake their hand firmly and be confident in your greeting.
 You should thank them for taking the time to interview you during their busy schedule.

-Once you reach the office, wait until you are invited to take a seat before sitting down.
+Wait until you are invited to take a seat before sitting down once you reach the office.
 Once you sit down, sit up straight and avoid slouching as this will make you seem lazy.

 Try to stay focused and maintain eye contact, it will show that you are serious about the position and respect their authority.
 At the end of the interview you should thank them again and shake hands.

 It can be beneficial to send a follow up email thanking them for the opportunity, and you could also ask when you should expect to hear back from them.